harrisoncramer/ts-react-dockerized/README.md

-# Containerized React/Typescript w/ Nginx Reverse Proxy
+# 🚀 Containerized Typescript React Application

 This is a dockerized frontend application using React and the following technologies: